List of NFL rivalries: Atlanta Falcons vs. New Orleans Saints

 At over 100 games played, the series between the Falcons and Saints in the NFC South is the oldest and most established rivalry in the division.
 Born one year apart, the Saints and Falcons were the first two NFL franchises in the Deep South (Dallas being arguably southern but not in the traditional Deep South).
 They have shared many of the same players, such as Morten Andersen (the leading scorer in Saints History, as Falcons Kicker Matt Bryant is now the leading scorer in Falcons history), Bobby Hebert (who quarterbacked for both teams in the 1990s), and Joe Horn (the Pro Bowl Saints receiver who left for the Falcons in 2007).
 They have also drawn coaches from the same families and even shared a head coach: recent Falcons coach Jim L. Mora is the son of longtime Saints coach Jim E. Mora, and former Falcons and Saints coach Wade Phillips is the son of former Saints coach Bum Phillips.
 Although rarely noted by the national media—no doubt due to both teams' long stretches of futility until the opening decade of the 21st century—games between the Falcons and Saints have riveted their respective regions for more than 40 years.
 Fans of both teams consider the other their most important and hated opponent.

 ESPN.com writer Len Pasquarelli has cited the rivalry as one of the best in all of sports: "Every year, bus caravans loaded with rowdy (and usually very inebriated) fans make the seven-hour trip between the two cities.
 Unless you've attended a Falcons-Saints debauchery-filled afternoon, you'll just have to take my word for how much fun it really can be."

-The overall series is tied 56–56.
+The Falcons lead the overall series 58–56.
 Falcons won the only playoff matchup in the 1991 NFC Wild Card.
 From 2006 onward, the teams have become consistent playoff threats, New Orleans appropriated five division titles in 2006, 2009, 2011, 2017, and 2018 and also made the playoffs as a wild card team in 2010 and 2013 while the Falcons made the playoffs in 2008 and captured the division in 2010, 2012 and 2016.
 Both teams have reached the Super Bowl, only once in New Orleans and twice in Atlanta (the Saints won Super Bowl XLIV over the Indianapolis Colts 31–17, while Atlanta lost Super Bowl XXXIII to the Denver Broncos 34–19 and Super Bowl LI to the New England Patriots 34–28 in overtime).

 Carolina Panthers vs. New Orleans Saints

-The Saints lead the all-time series, 33–29, as of the 2025 season, including their playoff win over the Panthers in the 2017 NFC Wild Card round.
+The Panthers and Saints have played each other twice a year since 1995, as members of both the NFC West (1995–2001) and NFC South (2002–present) divisions.
+The Saints lead the all-time series, 34–29, which includes their playoff win over the Panthers in the 2017 NFC Wild Card round.